ilyes14hat/Parallelizing_image_processing_algorithms_using_CUDA_and_OpenMP/README.md

 ## Parallel CUDA algorithm:
 * The code for the Parallel image processing algorithms using CUDA is found in the CUDA folder.
-* To run the sequential functions:
+* To run the Parallel functions:

   1. Clone the project.
   2. Open the notebook in google colab.